-There are other easily explained tabs (search, movies, shows, apps, library), but the one that deserves some praise is the Live tab.
+Then there's the Live tab, which is one of my favorite parts of the user interface.
 Here, you can see a grid of the channels from your connected live TV service, which you can mark as favorites for viewing in the below grid.
 This up-front placement is better than how Fire TV slightly hides its tab.
 I wish all of the top-of-screen "On now" boxes would be tuned to your favorites, as I have no interest in whatever the Disney Channel is showing (sorry, Hotel Transylvania).

-Lastly, let's talk search.
-You'll primarily hunt for content with remote's Google Assistant button and the search tab.
-It all works well enough, unless you try and get clever.
+Lastly, let's talk about search, which was initially its own tab and is now an icon in the right corner of the home page.
+You'll primarily hunt for content with the remote's Google Assistant button and the search tab.
+It all works well enough unless you try and get clever.
 When I asked for Jordan Peele's movies, it presented the trio (Get Out, Us and Nope) he's directed, plus Candyman (2021), which he wrote and produced.

 Chromecast with Google TV HD review: Performance